So you have decided to blog on the self-hosted WordPress blogging platform. I appreciate it.

 If your blog’s homepage is different from WordPress installation directory you have to enter your blog’s homepage address here in this field.

 7. Enter Email address

-If your blog is single authored blog then you don’t need this setting.
-But if your blog is multi-authored blog or if you allow guest posting in your blog then you need this setting.
+If your blog is a single-authored blog then you don’t need this setting.
+But if your blog is a

-Tick off the anyone can register tick box under the membership option in general setting window to allow multiple author in your blog.
-Set the new user default role as contributor.
+Tick off the “anyone can register” tick box under the Membership option in general setting window to allow multiple authors in your blog.
+Set the New User Default Role as “Contributor”.

-Keep in mind allowing multiple author will also allow the spam registration.
+Keep in mind allowing multiple authors will also allow the spam registration.